getappmap/vscode-appland/README.md

 ### Interacting with the diagrams

 The diagrams are fully interactive; they aren’t static pictures like UML.
 You can:
-- Expand and collapse packages.
+- Expand and collapse packages
-- Click on edges to view detailed information about dependencies between components.
+- Click on edges to view detailed information about dependencies between components
-- Click on classes to view detailed information about that class.
+- Click on classes to view detailed information about that class
-- List the functions of a class which are used by the test case.
+- List the functions of a class which are used by the test case
-- Explore callers and callees.
+- Explore callers and callees
 - View variable names and values at any point in the code flow, clicking on a variable in the Trace view
-- View SQL queries.
+- View SQL queries
-- Open source code right to the line of any particular function, by clicking on “View source"
+- Open source code right to the line of any particular function, by clicking on “View source".

 <a href="https://www.loom.com/share/327f17cf25de499e9254bde366137306"><p>Watch demonstration video</p><img src="https://cdn.loom.com/sessions/thumbnails/327f17cf25de499e9254bde366137306-with-play.gif"></a>